Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/base.md

             headers, and body data.

     `patch(self, url: str, **kwargs: Any) ‑> knowledge.services.asyncio.base.ResponseData`
-    :   Asynchronously sends a HTTP PATCH request to the specified URL.
+    :   Asynchronously sends an HTTP PATCH request to the specified URL.

         This method is a coroutine that simplifies sending PATCH requests using the underlying `request` method.
 It allows adding additional